 I like the idea of going beyond self-actualization or fulfillment of personal potential to furthering causes beyond the self, or to experiencing communion with something beyond the self through peak and/or plateau experiences.
 I am receptive to these ideas as long as they derive from human or transhuman concerns without reference to a supernatural (and likely imaginary) realm.
-I can accept mysticism if that means that some things are mysterious, but I reject it if it refers to anything supernatural.
+On the other hand, no doubt many people will find a connection between Maslow’s ideas and their religious ones.

 What especially appeals to me is how Maslow’s later thinking about self-transcendence can be understood as prefiguring transhumanism.
-I doubt that Maslow consciously thought about it in this way, but clearly his questions about the limits of human development—and the possibility that there are few limits–foreshadows transhumanist thinking.
+I doubt that Maslow consciously thought about it in this way, but clearly his notion that there are few limits to human development foreshadows transhumanist thinking.
 As Maslow said: “Human history is a record of the ways in which human nature has been sold short.
 The highest possibilities of human nature have practically always been underrated.”
 Perhaps we need meditation, altruism, communion with nature, and technologically-aided human enhancement through technology to best transcend ourselves.

 (The relationship between transcendence and age is discussed in this post on gerotranscendence.)

-Addendum: Excerpts from “Theory Z” (re-printed in: The Farther Reaches of Human Nature)
+Addendum: Excerpts from “Theory Z” (re-printed in Maslow’s : The Farther Reaches of Human Nature)

 1. For transcenders, peak experiences and plateau experiences become the most important things in their lives….

 2. They speak more easily, normally, naturally, and unconsciously the language of Being (B-language), the language of poets, of mystics, of seers, of profoundly religious men…

 3. They perceive unitively or sacrally (i.e., the sacred within the secular), or they see the sacredness in all things at the same time that they also see them at the practical, everyday D-level …